-The portion of the project or program costs that are not paid by the funding agency.
-If the award is federal, only non-federal expenses qualify as cost sharing.
-Most broadband grant programs require between 25% to 50% matching capital.
+The portion of the project or program costs that is not covered by the grant funds of the awarding state or federal program/agency.
+For federal awards, matching funds may be in the form of either cash or in-kind contributions consistent with the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 C.F.R.
+Part 200.
+Most broadband grant programs require between 10% to 50% matching funds.
 Common private match capital sources include equity, debt, and forward-receivables purchases.

 For more information about match capital including capital providers, see the Match Capital channel.